Zeroth-Order Adaptive Neuron Alignment Based Pruning without Re-Training: Methodology

-\textbf{Preliminaries} Given a dense model $\mathcal{D}$, a pruning algorithm $\mathcal{P}$, a target sparsity $s$, unstructured network pruning generally computes a saliency score $\Psi$ for each weight $w \in \mathcal{D}$ and then binarizes these scores w.r.t. the $\mathtt{top}_{k}$ elements, where $k= 1 - |\mathcal{D}| \times s$.
-This allows to obtain a binary mask $\mathcal{M}$ to apply over $\mathcal{D}$, from which the final sparse model can be computed as $\mathcal{S} = \mathcal{D} \odot \mathcal{M}$.
-Since LLMs are composed of stacked Transformer blocks (each one denoted as $\mathcal{B}_i$), i.e., sets of linear layers (each one denoted as $\ell_{i}^j$) that implement the self-attention mechanism followed by an MLP, the binarization step is usually done uniformly per each layer $\ell_{i}^j$ \cite{frantar2023sparsegpt,sun2023simple} as:
+\textbf{Preliminaries}.
+Given a dense model $\mathcal{D}$, a pruning algorithm $\mathcal{P}$, and a target sparsity $s \in [0,1]$, unstructured pruning assigns a saliency score $\Psi$ to each weight $w \in \mathcal{D}$ and use a $\mathtt{top}_{s}(\cdot)$ function to retain the $(1 - s) |\mathcal{D}|$ weights with the highest values.
+This function returns a binary mask $\mathcal{M}$, such that the pruned model can be obtained as $\mathcal{S} = \mathcal{D} \odot \mathcal{M}$ (where $\odot$ represents the Hadamard product).
+In the case of LLMs, since these models are composed of stacked Transformer blocks (each one denoted as $\mathcal{B}_i$), i.e., sets of linear layers (each one defined by a weight matrix $\mathbf{W}^{\ell_{i}^j}$) that implement the self-attention mechanism followed by an MLP, the mask is usually computed with a \emph{uniform} sparsity level across each layer $\ell_{i}^j$ \citep{frantar2023sparsegpt}, as: